tung-dang/my-dot-files/README.md

 ## Notes

 - In the past, I used to place many large settings/binaries, example settings of Atom and Sublime, in this repo.
 Now I think it is not a good way to store in git.
 You should use other file cloud services to do that like Dropbox.
+- I often use `00-scripts/remove_all_git_history.sh` to clean all git history of this repo because I want to avoid leaking any secret tokens as much as I can.